 Yet it responds well to chiropractic treatment of the foot and ankle provided you don't wait years.
 A simple set of exercises help for the pain too.

-Heel spur is characterised by pain under the calcaneus, often severe first thing in the morning; they key is a cushion with cut out portion, and correcting any fixations in the ankle; buying minimal running shoes with forefoot strike reduces the loading on the foot.
+Heel spur is characterised by pain under the calcaneus, often severe first thing in the morning; the key is a cushion with a cut out portion, and correcting any fixations in the ankle; buying minimal running shoes with forefoot strike reduces the loading on the foot.

 Heel spurs are very treatable without surgery; relaxed buying running shoes is only part of the solution.